TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox 360.md

 Whammy: Right Stick X

-- Ranges from -32768 (not pressed) to 32767 (fully pressed).
-Note that the actual max may vary.
+- Ranges from -32768 when not pressed to 32767 when fully pressed.
+Note that the logical max might never actually be reached on these guitars, the whammy bar physically stops a little ways before then.

 Tilt: Right Stick Y